-The list of sensible modern requirements being listed cutting edge features makes me nervous about vanilla Gentoo.
+The list of sensible modern requirements being listed as cutting edge features makes me nervous about vanilla Gentoo.

-Arch does not compile from source per default but if i understand correctly it can?
+Arch does not compile from source per default but if I understand correctly it can?

 Arch Linux is an independently developed, x86_64-optimised Linux distribution targeted at competent Linux users.
 It uses